gauravd12345/stratos/README.md

 # stratos
-A chess engine built using Python
+An open-source chess GUI built using python